How to bind a logout page to the Connect2id server

-This is a mini guide how to integrate a logout page for your OpenID provider server, compliant with the relying-party-initiated logout and the front-channel logout specs.
+This is a mini guide how to integrate a logout page for your OpenID provider server, compliant with the relying-party-initiated logout and the front-channel logout standards.

 1. Configure the Connect2id server